gysmo38/mitsubishi2MQTT/README.md

  - Homeassistant autodiscovery and control with MQTT

 ***
-Release Notes:
+Release Notes (2022.11.0):
-    - 2022.11
  -  Test with last version of SwiCago Heat Pump Library (commit d6a2913)
  - Home Assitant autodiscovery add Visit URL to point to unit webpage
  - use enableAutoUpdate() instead of update()
  - power on and off the unit with topic mode
 ***
 Screenshots: